Embi/code-samples/README.md

 multi-tenant database model.

 ### [Networking](networking)
-A diagram showing networking a solution I implemented for redirecting ipv4 traffic over wireguard mash to honeypots running in on-premises infrastructure while preserving source and destination (bot IP and VPS IP) in IP packets.
+A diagram showing a networking solution I implemented for redirecting incoming ipv4 traffic over wireguard "mash" to infrastructure running on premises.
+The caveat of the solution was to preserve source and destination in IP packets over all hops (i.e., reverse proxy was not an option).
+Also based on packets destination port, the packets were routed to different on-premises servers for processing.
+The whole solution (e.g., adding new VPS or adding new processing on-prem server) was fully automated with Ansible playbooks.

 ### [Ansible (Apache Druid)](ansible/druid)
 Ansible playbook for deployment of a single instance Apache Druid columnar